 Triana, although a bit far from the city center, is known be a part of Sevilla's historical center with its huge cultural and architectural heritage.
 It’s quaint homes and churches are all about ambience and it has become a favourite among foreigners.
 With regards to residential neighborhoods, you have San Vicente, Heliopolis, Nervion, Los Remedios, etc. Nervion also has an outdoor cinema, parks, a shopping mall and small shops as well as quality restaurants and bars.

 Given the different types of housing available in Sevilla, rent prices vary according to the different areas as well as comfort level.
 However, these are lower in Sevilla than in other major Spanish cities.

-Therefore, you will need an average of 350 euros to rent a two-bedroom apartment and around 550 euros for a three-bedroom apartment.
+Therefore, you will need an average of 370 euros to rent a two-bedroom apartment and between 550 and 600 euros for a three-bedroom apartment.
 A four-bedroom apartment and a house usually cost as from 650 euros monthly.

 If you opt for room sharing, you will need some 180 euros per month, excluding electricity and phone bills and other charges while a studio will cost about 250 euros per month.

 If you are already on the spot, you can register with a real estate agency for more chances of finding accommodation as per your criteria.
 You can also check out accommodation offers on the internet and in classified ads in local newspapers.